 • fish bones and carcasses

-For more information on what you can include in your caddy, including details of how to line your caddy see our food waste leaflet below.
+For more information on what you can include in your caddy, including details of how to line your caddy see our food waste leaflet.

 Reduce food waste